KeenSpirit/ips-to-pf/ARCHITECTURE.md

 1. **Strategy Pattern**: For region-specific logic (currently using if/else branches)
 2. **Async Processing**: For large batch updates
-3. **Configuration Validation**: Startup checks for required paths/files
-4. **Unit Test Suite**: Comprehensive testing with mocked PowerFactory
+3. **Unit Test Suite**: Comprehensive testing with mocked PowerFactory